Water Efficiency Program

 Efficiency Measures Review

 The Murray–Darling Basin Ministerial Council met in Mildura on 17 March 2017 and agreed to the terms of reference for an independent analysis of efficiency measures to ensure neutral or improved socio-economic outcomes.
-The analysis report is to be completed by December 2017.
-The terms of reference are attached below.
+The independent analysis was carried out by Ernst & Young and delivered to the Ministerial Council on 21 December 2017.
+The analysis considered opportunities to recover 450GL in additional environmental water through efficiency measures by 2024, with neutral or positive socio-economic impacts.
+Ernst & Young drew on the extensive knowledge and experience of an Advisory Panel, and engaged extensively with stakeholders across the Basin to prepare the report.
+The link to the report is attached below.

 South Australian River Murray Sustainability Program